spacedecentral/missions/README.md

 Developing a living, iteratively updated strategic plan for how all of our missions interconnect with one another.

 ## Call for proposals
 We are inviting community participants to propose new space missions of interest so they can be considered in an upcoming voting round, where we collectively decide the top priority projects to focus our efforts.
+Watch this [video](https://youtu.be/f6joePEsN-Q) to find out how to submit your proposal.

 New projects can be proposed either as an individual and/or as self-organized teams.
 After ideas have been gathered, we will hold a vote and select up to three projects to activate.  for each of the three categories: